gomoob/oauth.js/README.md

                 },
                 function(authStatus) {

-                    // Check the AuthStatus object to see if login was successful
+                    // The login was successful
+                    if(authStatus.isConnected() {

+                        // Now we can execute secured requests safely, OAuth.js will automatically manage our Acces
+                        // Token and refresh it transparently when needed

+                    }

+                    // An error was encountered during login else {

+                        //

+                    }

                 }
             );